TestieTendie/l4d2-server-backup-script/README.md

 - [github-cli](https://archlinux.org/packages/extra/x86_64/github-cli/) configured to [cache your credentials via HTTPS](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git), or use SSH
 - SFTP access to your remote server
 - Your remote server does not allow SSHing/SSH key authentication for SFTP (if it does, adjust accordingly to mitigate security risks).
+- Connect to your remote server using SFTP manually at least once and accept the key fingerprint.
 ​

 <h2 align="center">Usage</h2>